 Activity programs and social gatherings create a sincere collection of individuals who establish meaningful personal connections which can help to ward off the effects of Alzheimer’s disease as the research in this article is demonstrating.

-A study conducted among 823 elders living in senior citizen facilities in and around Chicago who were free from dementia, assessed the impact of loneliness and its association with Alzheimer’s disease.
+A study conducted among 823 elders living in senior citizen community in and around Chicago who were free from dementia, assessed the impact of loneliness and its association with Alzheimer’s disease.
 The study was conducted and followed up annually and at death, a uniform postmortem exam was conducted on the brain.
 The results from the study showed a total of 76 subjects that developed Alzheimer’s disease and the risk of development was more than doubled in the people who were identified as lonely when compared to those who were not lonely.

 It is a complex emotion with no single cause, therefore treatment is quite different and requires a good understanding of the individual.
 For example, a child looking to make friends require a different approach to resolving the problem when compared to an elder who has lost his/her spouse and trying to cope with that.
 However, the results from all studies suggest that minimizing loneliness and providing a thriving social atmosphere can do wonders when it comes to cognitive health and preventing diseases such as Alzheimer’s.

-This has been taken into consideration in many modern assisted living facilities and they provide a positive social environment that helps ward off the negative impacts of social isolation such as dementia and Alzheimer’s disease.
+This has been taken into consideration in many modern assisted living community and they provide a positive social environment that helps ward off the negative impacts of social isolation such as dementia and Alzheimer’s disease.
 They provide a large number of social activities that is catered towards each individual’s preferences and ensure that a social circle with positive relationships are formed and maintained in order to provide a better quality life to their members.

 If you’re searching for an assisted living community in Ventura County which will not only provide high quality personal care for your family, but will also provide a sincere social atmosphere in which they can enjoy their retirement with like minded peers, please consider touring our community or contact us for more information.